gavdraper/gavdraper.github.io/_drafts/2018-12-08-Adventures-In-Reducing-Reads.md

 > SQL Server Execution Times: CPU time = 187 ms,  elapsed time = 276 ms.

-Clearly our read counts have shot up here, whilst we only read 6382 pages (Similar to our non compressed index) 22818 were pre-fetched in anticipation that we might need them as can be seen in the "lob read-ahead reads".
-So in the interest of just trying to reduce reads our columnstore was a failure however I should also add that this query ran in less than 300ms being more than twice as fast as our previous compressed covering index.
+Clearly, our read counts have shot up here, whilst we only read 6382 pages (Similar to our non compressed index) 22818 were pre-fetched in anticipation that we might need them as can be seen in the "lob read-ahead reads".
+So in the interest of just trying to reduce reads, our columnstore was a failure, however I should also add that this query ran in less than 300ms being more than twice as fast as our previous compressed covering index.
 The compression of a Columnstore index will vary massively depending on how much duplication you have in your data, the more duplication the more compression you will see.